Aleksandr-biochem/MDPropTrack/README.md

 cd MDPropTrack
 ```

-To install or update MDPropTrack into your environemnt use pip:
+To install or update MDPropTrack into your environment use pip:

 ```
 pip install .